c2997108/lastwasm/README.rst

 Cygwin.
 (It's possible to specify a compiler like this:
 ``make CXX=MyOtherCompiler``.)

-For convenient usage, set up your computer to find the programs automatically.
+The programs are in the ``bin`` directory.
+For convenient usage, set up your computer to find them automatically.
 Some possible ways:

 * Copy the programs to a standard directory: ``sudo make install`` (using "sudo" to request administrator permissions).